Free tax support! Reduce stress this tax season with help from Mac’s Money Centre

 This benefit combines the Ontario sales tax credit and the occupancy tax credit (if you rent or own property).
 You only need to apply for the rent/occupancy part of the Trillium benefit.
 Any tax software you use will automatically calculate the sales tax amount.
 You must be 18 years of age to apply.
 Monthly benefits are sent on the tenth day of every month, starting in July.
 If your benefit amount is less than $360 for the year, then you’ll get a lump sum payment in July for your eligible amount.
 You must have lived in Ontario in December 2023 to qualify for this provincial benefit.

-What is the Climate Action Incentive Grant?
+What is the Canada Carbon Rebate?
 Who qualifies for it?

 The benefit is a new refundable tax credit for Ontario, Saskatchewan and Alberta residents.
 Starting in April 2019, residents of these provinces were charged a new federal carbon tax.
 The Climate Action Incentive is to compensate you individuals for the increased expenses.